-The Speyside Way runs for 80 miles (128 km) from the fishing port of Buckie to Aviemore in the foothills of the Cairngorms.
+The Speyside Way is one of Scotland’s Great Trails.
+It runs for 80 miles (128 km) from the fishing port of Buckie to Aviemore in the foothills of the Cairngorms.
 Following the lovely valley of the River Spey, you walk through countryside rich in malt whisky and wildlife, along riverside paths, railway trackbed and forest and moorland tracks.

 - the Way step-by-step, with summaries of distance, terrain and refreshments

 - other walks including the Badenoch Way and Dufftown circuit

 - habitats and wildlife, including dolphin, osprey and wildcat